 What does that mean to a real estate professional?
 Most of us started selling or managing ‘by ear’.
 Some of us were talented, and that carried us pretty well for quite a while.
 But, then, we hit our ‘ceiling of achievement’, and found we were working 24/7 and expending way too much energy—and money.
 The way out:

-- Grasp systems (the best systems you can find)
+- Embrace systems (the best systems you can find)

 - Follow processes and checklists

 Unfortunately, we real estate professionals don’t realize that we are judged on our performance, not our knowledge.
 So, when you get all antsy because you think you need more classes, stop and think about your performance level, not your knowledge level.

 If I had a piano, I’d demonstrate these points (I do use the piano in the keynote!).